Istinggar: History

 There were 2 different lock mechanisms used in Indo-Portuguese guns.
 One has a single leaf mainspring of the Lusitanian gun prototypes, which can be found in Ceylon, Malay peninsula, Sumatra, and Vietnam, and the other has a V-shaped mainspring, which can be found in Java, Bali, China, Japan, and Korea.
 The lock mechanism of istinggar is usually made of brass.
 The Malays used bamboo covers in their matchlock arquebus barrel and bound them with rattan, to keep them dry in wet weather.
 Istinggar is typically longer than Japanese guns.
 The absence of a channel for the ramrod indicated that they were used resting on a wall or used from a ship's railing like the lela or rentaka.
 In this case, the ramrod did not need a compartment.
 The Malays also made small mallets to drive the musket balls down the barrel.

 Minangkabau people of interior Sumatra are renowned for their manufacture of gunpowder-based weapons.
-According to William Marsden (1754–1836) the manufacture of cannons by Minangkabau people is known before the discovery of Cape of Good Hope by European people (1488).
-This is contradicted by the records of João de Barros (1496–1570), who wrote that before the arrival of Europe the Sumatrans had not used firearms.
+Contemporary records of João de Barros (1496–1570) indicated that before the arrival of European people, the Sumatrans had not used firearms.
 Iron and steel were produced in their forges, but by the 19th century, they became more reliant on the Europeans.
 The matchlock arquebus of Minangkabau was dubbed "Istenggara Menangkabowe" (or istinggar Minangkabau, or simply satingga).
 The production was enough to fulfill local needs, the Minangkabau also exported their firearms to other areas, such as Aceh, Malacca, and Siak Sultanate.
 The barrels are made by rolling a flatted bar of iron of proportionate dimensions spirally around a circular rod, and beating it till the parts of the former unite, and the art of boring is probably unknown to them.
 This manufacture continued even into the 19th century when matchlock has already been obsolete.
 A manuscript called Ilmu Bedil (means "knowledge of firearm") is a treatise about this type of istinggar.
 The Minangkabau also produced other firearms, the terakul (dragoon pistol).
 The Batak people used matchlock guns with locks made of copper and were regarded by Marsden as expert marksmen.
 However, the guns of Batak were supplied by Minangkabau traders.